Funding for Part-Time Students

 In addition to the tuition fee loan, new part-time degree students, or degree students who have transferred from a full-time course on or after 1st September 2018, can apply for a Maintenance Loan to help with living costs.
 How much loan you can take out depends on your 'intensity' of study.

-For information about eligibility and how to apply read page 25 and 25 of the SFE Guide How you are Assessed and Paid
+For information about eligibility and how to apply read page 25 of the SFE Guide How you are Assessed and Paid.

 Distance Learning students